chaerin00/gatsby-blog/content/blog/EN/gRPC/how-to-use-grpc-with-protobuf.md

 }
 ```

-In this example, the NetworkService includes a method called ConnectWifi.
-The ConnectWifiRequest message has two fields: ssid and an optional password.
-The ConnectWifiResponse is an empty message.
+In this example, the `NetworkService` includes a method called `ConnectWifi`. `ConnectWifiRequest` has two fields: `ssid` and an optional `password`.
+The `ConnectWifiResponse` is an empty message.
 Similar to HTTP status codes (such as 200, 400, 401, 404, 500), gRPC also uses status codes.
 Instead of creating a success field to indicate whether the request was successful, it's recommended to use gRPC status codes.

 > - INVALID_ARGUMENT
 > - NOT_FOUND